6abc's Town Hall - The State of the Latino Community

 PHILADELPHIA (WPVI) -- We are Philly Proud to continue celebrating Hispanic Heritage month 2020.

-Topics covered during this hour-long conversation will include COVID-19's effect on the community, Voting & voter mobilization in the Latino community, the Census, the current social justice movement around police brutality/protests, Effects of gun violence in our local communities and the generational debate on Latin vs. LatinX.
+Topics covered during this hour-long conversation include COVID-19's effect on the community, voting & voter mobilization in the Latino community, the Census, the current social justice movement around police brutality/protests, effects of gun violence in our local communities and the generational debate on Latin vs. LatinX.

-We will also find out more about our 2020 6abc Philly Proud Community Leader honoree - Nilda Ruiz- President & CEO, APM - Associación Puertorriquenos en Marcha and their 50th anniversary of serving the community.
+We were also joined by 2020 6abc Philly Proud Community Leader honoree - Nilda Ruiz- President & CEO, APM - Associación Puertorriquenos en Marcha.

 Panel: